 - Pre-paid interest.
 The interest paid from the date the loan closes to the end of the month.

 - Private mortgage-insurance.

 The following fees are sometimes included in the APR:

 - Loan-application fee.

 - Credit life insurance (insurance that pays off the mortgage in the event of a borrowers death).

 The following fees are normally not included in the APR:

-Due to the nature of interest rate movements, mortgage rates can change dramatically from the day you apply for a mortgage loan to the day you close the transaction.
+Answer: Due to the nature of interest rate movements, mortgage rates can change dramatically from the day you apply for a mortgage loan to the day you close the transaction.